 The Quick View is meant for dataset exploration.
-It consists of a scatter plot on the left and a set of tool panels that are accessible via the corresponding tool buttons on the right.
+It consists of a scatter plot on the left (left click for panning and right-click for zooming) and a set of tool panels that are accessible via the corresponding tool buttons on the right.